dschep/osm-auth/README.md

 Easy authentication with [OpenStreetMap](http://www.openstreetmap.org/) over [OAuth 2.0](https://oauth.net/2/).<br/>
 See also: https://wiki.openstreetmap.org/wiki/OAuth

-Note: If you want the older version of this library that supports OpenStreetMap over OAuth 1.0a, use [the v1 branch](https://github.com/osmlab/osm-auth/tree/v1) and pin your software to older [release versions <2](https://github.com/osmlab/osm-auth/releases).
-Going forward, the v1 branch will receive limited attention.
+## Difference with osmlab/osm-auth
+This fork features a `fetch` wrapper and single page support.

 ## Demo

-Try it out now at: https://osmlab.github.io/osm-auth/
+Try it out now at: https://dschep.github.io/osm-auth/

 Or you can run the demo locally by cloning this project, then run: